cm-jones/cm-jones/README.md

 Some facts about me:

-- My academic background is in physics.
+- My academic background is in physics and math.
 - My favorite programming language is C. It was "love at first segmentation fault".
-- Ideally, I'd like to work in fintech.
+- I'd love to work in fintech.
 I'm currently working on an options trading bot (see `thales` below).

 ## Personal Projects

 - [thales](https://github.com/cm-jones/thales) (in progress): an algorithmic options trading bot
 - [libdsc](https://github.com/cm-jones/libdsc) (released): implementations of data structures not found in the C standard library
 - [lincpp](https://github.com/cm-jones/lincpp) (in progress): a numerical linear algebra library
-- [mta-tracker](https://github.com/cm-jones/mta-tracker) (released): an Android app displaying information about train arrivals on the NYC Subway
+- [mta-tracker](https://github.com/cm-jones/mta-tracker) (released): a mobile app displaying information about train arrivals on the NYC Subway system

 ## Open-Source Contributions